robertostling/hnmt/README.md

 Training a model on the Europarl corpus can be done like this:

+    python3 make_encoder.py --min-char-count 2 --tokenizer word \
+                            --hybrid --vocabulary 50000 \
+                            --output vocab.sv europarl-v7.sv-en.sv

+    python3 make_encoder.py --min-char-count 2 --tokenizer char \
+                            --output vocab.en europarl-v7.sv-en.en

-    python3 hnmt.py --source europarl-v7.sv-en.en \
+    python3 hnmt.py --train europarl-v7.sv-en \
-                    --target europarl-v7.sv-en.sv \
                     --source-tokenizer word \
                     --target-tokenizer char \
-                    --source-vocabulary 50000 \
-                    --max-source-length 30 \
+                    --load-source-vocabulary vocab.sv \
-                    --max-target-length 180 \
+                    --load-target-vocabulary vocab.en \
-                    --batch-size 32 \
+                    --batch-budget 32 \
                     --training-time 24 \
                     --log en-sv.log \
                     --save-model en-sv.model

-This will create a model with a hybrid encoder (with 50k vocabulary size and character-level encoding for the rest) and character-based decoder, filtering out sentences longer than 30 words (source) or 180 characters (target) and training for 24 hours.
+This will create a model with a hybrid encoder (with 50k vocabulary size and character-level encoding for the rest) and character-based decoder, and train it for 24 hours.
 Development set cross-entropy and some other statistics appended to this file, which is usually the best way of monitoring training.
 Training loss and development set translations will be written to stdout, so redirecting this or using `tee` is recommended.

 The resulting model can be used like this: